Spine

 Performance Recommendations

-2. Minimize the number of atlas pages by packing attachments into as few atlas pages as possible and grouping attachments in the atlas according to the draw order to avoid unnecessary material switches.
-Refer to Spine Texture Packer: Folder Structure for details on how to arrange atlas regions in your Spine atlas.
+2. Minimize the number of atlas pages by packing attachments into as few texture atlases as possible.
+Organize attachments in atlas pages according to rendering order to avoid unnecessary material switches.
+Refer to: Spine Texture Packer - Folder Structure for guidance on arranging atlas regions in your Spine atlas.

-4. Minimize the use of atlas page textures.
-When exporting, aim to keep the number of texture pages as low as possible.
+4. Limit the use of atlas page textures.
+Aim to keep the number of exported texture images to a minimum (ideally one).

-5. Try to use a single atlas texture for multiple skeletons.
-For example, add multiple skeletons in the same Spine project and select a single atlas during export.
-This way, multiple skeletons will share the same atlas texture.
+5. Share a single atlas texture across multiple skeletons when possible.
+For example, add multiple skeletons to the same Spine project and select a single atlas during export.
+This allows multiple skeletons to reference the same atlas texture.

 Questions